-Summer 2020 undergraduate tuition rate: Pace University is offering a 25 percent discount on summer tuition for undergraduate courses to a rate of $750 per credit.
+Summer 2021 undergraduate tuition rate: $995 per credit.
 This includes Early Summer Session, Summer Session I, Summer Session II, and Late Summer Session II classes.

 Our graduate tuition rates vary per college.
 View the full list of our graduate tuition rates.

 - Payment for Early Summer Session I is due on Monday May 3.

 - Payment for Summer Session I is due on Tuesday, June 1.

 - Payment for Summer Session II is due on Thursday, July 1.